About

 Expected Outcomes

-- Unique robotic manipulator with micron-scale accuracy and resolution, unprecedented dexterity and several m3 working area.
+• The development of a unique robotic manipulator with micron-scale accuracy and resolution, unprecedented dexterity, and several m3 working areas.

 Horizon Europe